Georgina FirthSenior Lecturer

 In 2000 I returned to Lancaster part time and completed an LLM in Socio-legal studies, which was awarded with distinction.
 The title of my dissertation was "Policing the Boundaries: Women, Rape and the Law".
 Whilst working as a barrister and completing my masters, I was also a part time lecturer from 2000 on Law 101, 103 and 297.
 I joined Lancaster as a full time lecturer from September 2003, although I am still a member of Garden Court North Chambers and I maintain my contacts with the Bar.

-I am the staff convenor of the Innocence Project at Lancaster.
-This is a student led project focusing on the study of wrongful criminal convictions, with a view to referral back to the Court of Appeal via the CCRC.
+I was the staff convenor of the Innocence Project at Lancaster from its inception until 2016.
+This was a student led project focusing on the study of wrongful criminal convictions, with a view to referral back to the Court of Appeal via the CCRC.
 The idea started in Cardozo Law School in the US and has spread to Canada, Australia and the UK.
 IPs are now established at a number of UK Universities and a national Innocence Network (INUK) has been set up in the UK.
 Students are involved in investigating real criminal cases.
 They are supervised by academics and work in conjunction with practising lawyers.
 Assistance is provided pro bono to prisoners who maintain their innocence and have exhausted their appeal rights.

 Student education or training is the main focus of the IP and it provides the opportunity for students to gain experience in areas such as critical thinking and analysis, case management, fact finding and other skills such as collaboration, teamwork and presentation (oral and written).
 These skills are now in demand amongst students and increase employability as well as enhancing/building upon skills learnt on other courses.
 The IP also provides “unique enterprise opportunities” in the law curriculum.
 In common with other UK Projects, the Lancaster University Innocence Project has stimulated team working, encouraged students to ‘think outside the box’, required student liaison with legal professionals, insisted the students deal with one another in a professional manner, demanded problem solving, creativity and strategic thinking, unearthed untapped reserves of motivation, altruism and initiative, developed communication skills and persuaded the students that they can have influence, power and passion.